CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Available in Editor Modes: `Edit`, `Debug Edit`

-The {{< image src="/images/Flow Editor - Save.png" >}} icon performs a manual save of any changes made to the flow to the developer’s local repository.
+The {{< image src="/images/Flow Editor - Save.png" >}} icon saves any changes made to the flow to the developer’s local repository.

 See the [Save and Commit Flow][Save and Commit Flow tutorial] tutorial for a step-by-step guide.

-### Commit
+### Commit Flow

 Available in Editor Modes: `Edit`, `Debug Edit`

-The {{< image src="/images/Flow Editor - Commit.png" >}} icon performs a save of any changes and then sends a copy of the flow, without any breakpoints, to the Master Repository.
+The {{< image src="/images/Flow Editor - Commit.png" >}} icon saves any changes to the developer's local repository and commits a copy of the flow, without any breakpoints, to the Master Repository.
 This makes this version of the flow the Master Version, which can be accessed by others with relevant permissions.
-An asterisk (*) indicates that the locally saved version of the flow has not been committed.
+An asterisk (*) next to the icon indicates that the locally saved version of the flow has not been committed.

 See the [Save and Commit Flow][Save and Commit Flow tutorial] tutorial for a step-by-step guide.

-### Get Master Version
+### Get the Master Version of this Flow

 Available in Editor Modes: `View`, `Edit`, `Debug Edit`

-The {{< image src="/images/Flow Editor - Get Master.png" >}} icon retrieves the Master Version of the flow from the Master Repository and saves it to the developer's local repository, overwriting the version currently being edited.
-An asterisk (*) indicates that someone else has made changes to the Master version, which differs from your local version of the flow.
+The {{< image src="/images/Flow Editor - Get Master.png" >}} icon retrieves the Master Version of the flow from the Master Repository and saves it to the developer's local repository, overwriting the version currently being viewed or edited.
+An asterisk (*) next to the icon indicates that someone else has made changes to the Master version, which differs from the local version of the flow.

-If Get Master is used when in `View` editor mode, the Master Version of the flow will overwrite the saved version in the user’s local repository.

 See the [Get Master Version of Flow][Get Master Version of Flow tutorial] tutorial for a step-by-step guide.